bazbt3/microbit-proximity/README.md

 ## What is this?

-A program to indicate if a person or object is detected within a range of safety zones by illuminating an RGB LED, sounding a tone, displaying a graphic and/or scrolling message.
+A project to indicate if a person or object is detected within a range of safety zones, by illuminating an RGB LED, sounding a tone, displaying a graphic and/or scrolling message.
 Created for the [BBC micro:bit V2 computer](https://microbit.org) interfaced with an Osoyoo sensors & devices STEM kit and a third-party interface board.

 LED colours indicate: